andrew/ultimate-awesome/README.md

 - [awesome-llm-constrained-decoding](https://github.com/saibo-creator/awesome-llm-constrained-decoding) - A curated list of papers related to constrained decoding of LLM, along with their relevant code and resources.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
+- [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-zkvm](https://github.com/rkdud007/awesome-zkvm) - A curated list of zkVM, zero-knowledge virtual machine.
 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
+- [awesome-mythx-smart-contract-security-tools](https://github.com/muellerberndt/awesome-mythx-smart-contract-security-tools) - A curated list of resources and tools for the MythX smart contract security API.
 - [awesome-devops-telegram](https://github.com/palark/awesome-devops-telegram) - Telegram channels & groups about DevOps, SRE, and Platform Engineering.
 - [awesome-readium](https://github.com/readium/awesome-readium) - ⭐️ Awesome Readium-related resources.
 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .